BrowserWindow

 Returns:

 Emitted on 3-finger swipe.
-Possible directions are up
+Possible directions are up, right, down, left.

 The method underlying this event is built to handle older macOS-style trackpad swiping,